 Disneyland Hotel

 The Disneyland Hotel was the first hotel to be owned by Disney before the resort expansion.
-It has undergone several changes thematically before finally landing on Disneyland itself as a source of inspiration.
+It has undergone several changes thematically before finally landing on Disneyland as a source of inspiration.
 It’s over $100 per night more than Paradise Pier for a standard room.
 Disneyland Hotel offers the same stuff the Grand Californian offers at a nightly rate reduced by over $100 per night.